ArihantBarjatya/Covid-Chatbot/README.md

 # Crowd-counting-EE626-course-project

 This is an implementation of the paper [CSRnet](https://arxiv.org/abs/1802.10062) for crowd counting.\
-We have used Google colab to run all phython notebooks.
+We have used Google colab to run all python notebooks.

 ## Dataset